arpitm859/Road-App/README.md

 |<img src="https://i.imgur.com/PJXR1K3.png"> |<img src="https://i.imgur.com/PSc6Qr0.png">|
 | ------------------------------------------ | ----------------------------------------- |

 The general citizen can view all the complaints under **Existing Complaints** section registered by other citizens, and he has the choice to upvote their issues if he finds them relevant.
 He can also view the status of his own complaints under **My Complaints** section.
+You also have the option to search for any existing complaint.

 |<img src="https://i.imgur.com/r84f2xQ.png"> |<img src="https://i.imgur.com/BR6ltwK.png">|
 | ------------------------------------------ | ----------------------------------------- |